 Relaxing with friends

 If you’re just looking to create somewhere to lounge in your garden, then an outdoor sofa or some customised pallet furniture will help you create a cosy corner.
-If you really want to kick back choose a garden swing or some sun loungers.
+If you really want to kick back and recline, choose a garden swing or some sun loungers.

 Enjoying some quiet time

 Sometimes it’s nice just to enjoy some peace and tranquillity.
 By placing a bench, day bed or companion seat in a quieter, undisturbed part of your garden you’ll always have somewhere to seek sanctuary.

 For the occasions where you know you’ll be inviting more guests than usual it’s worth investing in some lightweight foldable or stackable chairs that can easily be stored away when you’re not using them.
 If your guests don’t mind sitting on the ground then some large outdoor cushions and blankets can also be effective.

 There’s a wide range of cushions at Homebase in a variety of colours and styles, from seat backs and chair pads for existing garden furniture sets, to cushions designed for sun loungers and benches.
 They’re all made from fire resistant fabrics, immune to the fading effects of sunlight, and while they’re more water resistant than regular cushions you’ll still want to take them inside when it rains.